The Edit · Founder Insights

 Skeletal Muscle Index is appendicular muscle mass divided by height squared, measured by bioimpedance (InBody) or DXA.
 It is the canonical input to a sarcopenia diagnosis.

 The local data is sobering.
-Pang and colleagues in the Yishun Study, published in JAMDA in 2021, found that 32% of Singaporeans aged 60 and above met AWGS sarcopenia criteria.
-The figure rises to 64% by age 80.
+Pang and colleagues in the Yishun Study, published in JAMDA in 2021, found that 32.2% of Singaporeans aged 60 and above met AWGS sarcopenia criteria, rising further in the oldest age groups (Pang et al., 2021).
 Most of these adults have never had their muscle mass measured.
 They learn about sarcopenia after a fall, or a hip fracture, or a hospital admission for something else.

 From your 30s, untrained adults lose roughly 1% of muscle mass per year.
 The trajectory accelerates after 60 if nothing intervenes.
 Structured strength training stops the loss, and in many cases reverses years of accumulated decline within twelve to sixteen weeks.
-I covered the Singapore-specific picture in sarcopenia: the muscle-loss problem we are not talking about.
+The deeper read on muscle loss in the Singapore context is in sarcopenia: the muscle-loss problem we are not talking about.

 Where this fits in your year